Companies issue shares to raise capital. So why would they take no payment or only partial payment for them? This article explains:

-Although unpaid and partly paid shares are far less common than fully paid shares, there are a number of reasons why a company might choose to issue them:
+Although unpaid and partly paid shares are far less common than fully paid shares, there are several reasons why a company might choose to issue them.

 - In line with a strategy to implement an acquisition or merger of companies.

-- To retain the option to forfeit the shares at a later date.
+- To retain the option to forfeit the shares.

 In many cases, however, unpaid shares exist without the directors ever having really made a conscious decision to opt for them instead of fully paid shares.
-Sometimes this happens inadvertently when the company is formed – where an incorporation agent only offers formation with unpaid shares or the wrong box is accidentally ticked and the wrong details confirmed to Companies House.
+Sometimes this happens inadvertently when the company is formed – where an incorporation agent only offers formation with unpaid shares, or if a zero is entered in the wrong column on an SH01 form or statement of capital and the wrong details confirmed to Companies House.